fan2/mkdocs/docs/blog/posts/c/c-pointer-validity.md

 In most cases, the simplest way to ensure this is to initialize pointer variables explicitly (TAKEAWAY 6.22: Always initialize pointers.).

 We have seen some examples of *representations* of different types: that is, the way the platform stores the value of a particular type in an object.
 The representation of one type, `size_t`, say, could be completely senseless to another type, for example `double`.
-As long as we only use variables directly, C’s type system will protect us from any mixup of these representations; a `size_t` object will always be accessed as such and never be interpreted as a (senseless) `double`.
+As long as we only use variables directly, C's type system will protect us from any mixup of these representations; a `size_t` object will always be accessed as such and never be interpreted as a (senseless) `double`.

 If we did not use them carefully, pointers could break that barrier and lead us to code that tries to interpret the representation of a `size_t` as `double`.
 More generally, C even has coined a term for bit patterns that are nonsense when they are interpreted as a specific type: a ***trap representation*** for that type.
 This choice of words (*trap*) is meant to intimidate.